-The Fund Manager has delegated the Fund's administration and valuation functions to a third-party service provider, DLM Finance B.V. ("the Administrator"), under a bilateral agreement with the Fund Manager.
+The Fund Manager has delegated the Fund's administration and valuation functions to a third-party service The Fund Manager has delegated the Fund's administration and valuation functions to a third-party service provider, DLM Finance B.V. ("the Administrator"), under a bilateral agreement with the Fund Manager.
 The main responsibilities of the Administrator are administering, settling and valuing the Fund's investments, collateral management, and maintaining and preparing portfolio reports.